What variations of a will do we know?

 However, this new method is not used much in practice.
 If only because we are not restricted in any way in the disposal of property during our lifetime.
 We can therefore transfer the property for a consideration or without consideration at our discretion to a person other than the contracting heir.

-If inheritance is not by contract of succession or by will, it is inherited by operation of law.
-The Civil Code provides for six classes of inheritance, which come into play in turn.
-According to the first inheritance class, the spouse and children inherit.
+If inheritance by contract of succession or by will is not possible, the so-called intestate succession comes into play.
+The Civil Code sets out six classes of succession which are successively taken into account.
+Under the first inheritance class, the spouse and children inherit.
 If they are not, then the property passes to their descendants.
 If there are no heirs from the first inheritance class, then heirs from the second inheritance class come in, and so on.
 Newly included in the circle of legal heirs are “great-grandparents” or cousins.

 If the deceased has no relatives, the inheritance goes to the state as a so-called “legacy”.
 If the deceased had, for example, one property and some funds in addition, it would certainly be a pity to divide the property among the survivors.
 We have a lot of experience of how such situations end.
 If it is possible, it is preferable to leave the estate to one person and pay out the others.
 Indeed, it may be impossible to reach an agreement after the death of the “patriarch” of the family.
 Especially in situations where part of the family lives in the inherited house and part of the family sees it only as a source of income and does not want to invest in its improvement.